MenkeTechnologies/zsh-docker-aliases/README.md

 ### Docker Compose

-- `dkc` is short for `docker-compose`
+- `dkC` is short for `docker-compose`
-- `dkcb` Build or rebuild services
+- `dkCb` Build or rebuild services
-- `dkcB` Build or rebuild services and do not use cache when building the image
+- `dkCB` Build or rebuild services and do not use cache when building the image
-- `dkcd` Stop and remove containers, networks, images, and volumes
+- `dkCd` Stop and remove containers, networks, images, and volumes
-- `dkce` Execute a command in a running container
+- `dkCe` Execute a command in a running container
-- `dkck` Kill containers
+- `dkCk` Kill containers
-- `dkcl` View output from containers
+- `dkCl` View output from containers
-- `dkcL` View and follow (`-f`) output from containers
+- `dkCL` View and follow (`-f`) output from containers
-- `dkcls` is alias for `dkcps`
+- `dkCls` is alias for `dkcps`
-- `dkcp` Pause services
+- `dkCp` Pause services
-- `dkcP` Unpause services
+- `dkCP` Unpause services
-- `dkcpl` Pull service images
+- `dkCpl` Pull service images
-- `dkcph` Push service images
+- `dkCph` Push service images
-- `dkcps` List containers
+- `dkCps` List containers
-- `dkcr` Run a one-off command
+- `dkCr` Run a one-off command
-- `dkcR` Run a one-off command and remove container after run.
+- `dkCR` Run a one-off command and remove container after run.
-- `dkcrm` Remove stopped containers
+- `dkCrm` Remove stopped containers
-- `dkcs` Start services
+- `dkCs` Start services
-- `dkcsc` Set number of containers for a service
+- `dkCsc` Set number of containers for a service
-- `dkcS` Restart services
+- `dkCS` Restart services
-- `dkcu` Create and start containers
+- `dkCu` Create and start containers
-- `dkcU` Create and start containers in detached mode:
+- `dkCU` Create and start containers in detached mode:
-           Run containers in the background, print new container names
+           Run Containers in the background, print new container names
-- `dkcV` Show the Docker-Compose version information
+- `dkCV` Show the Docker-Compose version information
-- `dkcx` Stop services
+- `dkCx` Stop services

 ## Author